Friday, August 8, 2025

 President warns rogue task forces

-In a significant revelation, the former President also addressed concerns about rogue anti-galamsey taskforces allegedly exploiting legitimate small-scale miners.
+In a significant revelation, the President also addressed concerns about rogue anti-galamsey taskforces allegedly exploiting legitimate small-scale miners.

 “I have noticed the activities of illegal anti-galamsey taskforces who go around extorting money from licensed operators,” he said.
 “I have requested the appropriate authorities to arrest and prosecute any individuals involved in these corrupt practices.”